nathanpeck/nodejs-aws-workshop/4 - Elastic Container Service/README.md

 &nbsp;

-## 6. Tour the EC2 Container Service dashboard
+## 6. Tour the Elastic Container Service dashboard

 If you view the AWS console for ECS you will see an overview of your cluster: